-- ☑ Upon arrival, before delivery to the using service, biomedical, electrical and electronic equipment shall be inspected by Biomedical Engineering personnel.
+- Upon arrival, before delivery to the using service, biomedical, electrical and electronic equipment shall be inspected by Biomedical Engineering or Electric Shop personnel.
 Equipment will be labeled with appropriate area restrictions before delivery to the user. - Authorized using personnel shall inspect all pieces of equipment before each use for hazards, e.g., broken or damaged plugs, frayed line cords or abnormal operation, obvious chassis damage, overheating or tingling sensations.
-If a hazard is suspected, that piece of equipment shall not be used. - ☑ The use of extension cords in patient care areas is prohibited. - Personally owned (employee) line operated electrical devices are prohibited without written approval from the Medical Center Director.
-Approval will be requested using VA-form 90-2235 in accordance with MCM XX-00-28 (Personally Owned Property Program).
+If a hazard is suspected, that piece of equipment shall not be used.
+The exception is life support equipment, where not using it would increase the chance of further injury or death, which can be used if continually monitored, until replacement is complete. - □ The use of extension cords in patient care areas is prohibited. - Personally owned (employee) line operated electrical devices are prohibited without written approval from the Medical Center Director.
+Approval will be requested using VA-form 90-2235 in accordance with MCM 00-28 (Personally Owned Property Program).
 Qualified Engineering personnel will inspect electrical equipment and written permission from the Chief, Engineering Service, must be obtained prior to use.
 Such equipment will not be used in patient care areas.
+Once approved for use and a Safety Inspection sticker will be applied with a date tested.